ciliatus/ciliatus-legacy/README.md

 # Features

+* Realtime dashboard using Vue and Pusher or another push service of your choice
 * Temperature and humidity monitoring with notification support, e.g. via Telegram
 * Automatic irrigation schedules
-* Keep track of your animals' feeding schedules and weight
+* Keep track of your animals' feeding schedules, weight and everything else
-* Realtime dashboard using Vue and Pusher, or another push service of your choice
+* Printable caresheets with all relevant data about your animals' health
 * File management for photos and other files
+* Responsive Material Design UI with automatic night theme to relieve eye strain
 * RESTful API
-* Responsive Material Design UI with automatic night theme

 # Demo

-**Be aware:** The demo version pulls it's data from the live version every hour.
-There will be no realtime dashboard updates
+**Be aware:** The demo version pulls it's data from our live environment every hour.
+Real-time updates

 [Demo](https://demo01.ciliatus.io)